spazewalker/FER_Doggomaniacs/README.md

 python3 extract_frames.py -h
 ```
 * **create_list.py [-h] [-s source_path] [-d destination_path]** :
 This function creates a text file of all the frames extracted with their emotion.
-List generated using this file is [here](main.csv).
+This is the list generated usnig this file: [main.csv](main.csv).

 *source_path*: The path of directory where all extracted frames are stored.